 The film version was rerecorded with Bob Geldof, who played Pink in the film, on lead vocals, but the part you’re listening for kicks in well before the new vocals do.
 The pitch of the recording from the film is just a little bit lower than the album version.
 Otherwise, musically the instrumentation is basically the same.
-Mastering of many of the film versions of the songs is also pretty flat, compressed and loud compared to the album versions and you can really hear noticeably more presence in the cymbals in this track.
+The mastering of many of the film versions of the songs is compressed and loud compared to the album versions.
+You can really hear noticeably more presence in the cymbals in this track.

 The quieter 16-bar chorus section can be heard in its early, proto-form on Pink Floyd The Wall – Work In Progress from the Immersion edition.
 It’s listed as “In The Flesh [Demo]” but at the time of its recording, it was still referred to internally as “The Show, Part 1”.
 This version contains a quiet guitar bed, but the chorus vocals haven’t been added yet.
 You can hear the missing phrase at about 1m 35s in the demo version.
 The full studio version of this phrase — guitar, vocals and all — is intact elsewhere on The Wall album.
 It can still be heard in the track “In The Flesh” at about 1m 17s into the track.

 All in all, “In The Flesh?” would have been about a minute longer were it not for all of the cuts.